Introduction

 1. What time is it unhealthy to eat?

 Health professionals advise avoiding eating a substantial or heavy meal close to bedtime.
 Consuming a large meal right before sleeping can adversely affect digestion and the quality of sleep.
-Also, consistently consuming most of one’s daily food intake late in the day can contribute to obesity over time.
+Also, consistently consuming most of one’s daily meal intake late in the day can contribute to obesity over time.

 2. When should you be eating your biggest meal?